 by Sister Margie Lavonis, CSC

 Many people get a yearly medical checkup.
-Lent is a good time for a spiritual checkup to help deepen our relationship with God.
+Lent is a good time for a spiritual checkup.
+Enhance your experience with these spiritual practices during Lent.

 The second discipline of Lent is fasting.
 We can fast from food or meat, but there are other ways to fast that might benefit our spiritual lives even more.
 When I was a campus minister, I would give the students a prayer about fasting and feasting during Lent.
 Some things suggested were that we should fast from judging others and feast on the Christ dwelling in them; fast from pessimism and feast on optimism; fast from complaining and feast on appreciation; fast from bitterness and feast on forgiveness; fast from self-concern and feast on concern and compassion for others; fast from discontent and feast on gratitude.